rendello/TTD2_Bot/README.txt

                              |_|   |_| |____/|___|

-TTD2 is a Discord chat bot for the TempleOS Technical Discussion Server that returns information on TempleOS files, directories and symbols in general.
+TTD2 is a Discord chat bot that returns information on TempleOS files, directories and symbols.

 INSTALLATION:
-    The original TTD bot link is not public for stability reasons, but the bot can be self-hosted.
-Simply install the required packages and run `main.py`.
+    - `python3.xx -m pip install appdirs cachetools discord`
+    - `cd /src`
+    - `python 3.xx main.py` (give it a token to use and save)
+    - (restart it when it inevitably crashes)

     The bot is sandboxed with `pledge` and `unveil` when run on OpenBSD.